The Geelong Clinic

 The graph below shows the rate of medication errors which required intervention.
 The coloured bars represent the rate at The Geelong Clinic.
 This is compared against the rate in other Australian hospitals, shown in the grey bar.

-This graph shows that the with the exception of 2019, there were no medication errors requiring intervention at The Geelong Clinic.
+This graph shows that in recent years there have been no medication errors requiring intervention at The Geelong Clinic.

 What are we doing to reduce the risk of medication errors?